hpc/mpifileutils/doc/markdown/dcmp.1.md

 dcmp - distributed compare

 # SYNOPSIS
-**dcmp [OPTION] SOURCE DEST **
+**dcmp [OPTION] SRC DEST **

 # DESCRIPTION

-Parallel MPI application to compare two files or to recurseively compare files with same prefix path within two different directories.
-This tool is similar to *cmp(1)*.
-It reports how many files in two different directories are the same (or different).
+Parallel MPI application to compare two files or to recursively compare files with same relative paths within two different directories.

 dcmp provides functionality similar to a recursive *cmp(1)*.
+It reports how many files in two different directories are the same (or different).

 # OPTIONS
 -b, \--base